Javiondox/mythickeeper/README.md

 # MythicKeeper (mythickeeper)

+This project a student's project and it is in spanish.
+Este proyecto es un projecto de estudiante y está en español.

 A worldbuilding tool made in Quasar + Vue.js.
 This program will not recive any updates after is finished.
 This is a student's proyect, do not expect high quality code.

 ## Install the dependencies